 We’re a bit slime obsessed.
 We’ve tried so many slime recipes, but we still aren’t tired of making and playing with it.
-This time, we decided to make an ocean slime recipe to celebrate summer, warmer weather, and fun!
+This time, we decided to make an ocean slime to celebrate summer, warmer weather, and fun!

 Adding glitter also adds a pretty touch that transforms the slime into ocean water.